 You now know why we value the academic meetings and commencement.
 But, the great value of the meetings doesn't change the fact that during this time, mentors and instructors are harder to contact.
 So, we have some tips and advice to help you keep your momentum going even if it takes longer to hear back from us.

 First and most importantly, plan ahead.
 Discuss your term progress with your program mentor and set clear, specific goals for what you want to accomplish during the time your mentor will be away for the meetings.
-Ask your course instructors for tips on avoiding common roadblocks in your courses.
+Ask your instructors for tips on avoiding common roadblocks in your courses.
 Look ahead in your Course of Study, and make sure you know how to access all of the course resources.

 Here are some examples of things you might want to think about as you plan ahead: